muppet9010/Factorio-Railway-Tunnel/remotes.md

 ----------------

 The common attributes that are returned giving details about a tunnel usage entry by many of the mods events and remote interfaces.
 - tunnelUsageId = id of the tunnel usage details (INT).
 Always present.
 - valid = if the tunnel usage entry is still using the tunnel (BOOLEAN).
 If its false then all other return attributes will be nil.
 - primaryState = the primary (lead) state of the train in its tunnel usage (STRING): approaching, underground, leaving, finished.
 - enteringTrain = LuaTrain of the train still entering the tunnel if it exists, otherwise nil.
 Exists from "startApproaching" to the final "enteringCarriageRemoved" and "fullyEntered" action events.
 - undergroundTrain = LuaTrain of the complete train underground if it exists, otherwise nil.
 Exists from "startApproaching" to the final "leavingCarriageAdded" and "fullyLeft" action events.
 - leavingTrain = LuaTrain of the train while partially leaving the tunnel if it exists, otherwise nil.
 Exists from the " startedLeaving" and first "leavingCarriageAdded" action events until the tunnel usage is "terminated".

 Tunnel Usage Changed Event
 --------------

+Get a custom event id via a remote interface call that can be registered to be notified when a tunnel usage instance's state changes.
+The event will be raised for all changes to tunnel usage primaryState and changes to trains composition, i.e. when a carriage is added or removed from either the entering or leaving train.

 **Remote interface to get custom event id**
 - Interface Name: get_tunnel_usage_changed_event_id